Go to the Nature Institute’s home page

 Meanwhile, perhaps we can momentarily reflect on an observation by the respected French mathematician and physicist, Henri Poincaré, who once wrote: “A reality completely independent of the mind which conceives it, sees or feels it is an impossibility” (Poincaré 1913, Introduction).

-But the conclusion that the world in its fullest reality occurs within an interior dimension — that no world we could ever know exists independently of the marriage of sense and thought — collides with a centuries-long mental habit that tells us we look out upon a world of mindless objects utterly other than, and unlike, our cognizing selves — objects wholly alien to our own interior being.
+But the conclusion that the world in its fullest reality occurs within an interior dimension — that no world we could ever know exists independently of the union of sense and thought — collides with a centuries-long mental habit that tells us we look out upon a world of mindless objects utterly other than, and unlike, our cognizing selves — objects wholly alien to our own interior being.

 The common suggestion, then, is that we have two different worlds: the subjective world of appearances — appearances not only mediated by, but also unknowably transformed by, our nervous systems — and a world of real things somehow hidden behind the terms of our experience.
 From this point of view, untrustworthy appearances are all we have, at least in any direct sense.
 Objective reality, on the other hand, is — well, it is presumably out there somewhere.